Metallurgical and Materials Engineering

 Additional Degree Requirements:

-3. Presentation of a Progress Report on their Research Project to the Thesis Committee is strongly recommended; this presentation is usually 6 months after successfully completing the Q.P.
-Examinations and no fewer than 6 weeks before the Defense of Thesis.
+3. Presentation of a Progress Report on their Research Project to the thesis committee is strongly recommended; this presentation is usually 6 months after successfully completing the QP Examinations and no fewer than six weeks before the defense of thesis.

 Prerequisites